fernhw/Pro-Input-System/README.md

 # ProInput 0.5 <br/><br/>
 ### by fernhw (@fern_hw, fernhw.com)
-Manage Controllers in unity!<br/>
+* Manage Controllers in unity!<br/>
-keep hold of controller profiles,<br/>
+* keep hold of controller profiles,<br/>
-swap between them, map buttons in-game.<br/>
+* swap between them, map buttons in-game.<br/>
-Unity doesn't have this out of the box WHY!?<br/>
+Unity doesn't have this out of the box WHY!?
+I Don't Know...<br/>

 Unity's input system to put it in simple therms, sucks, you can't save controllers or even have full control of simple stuff like joystick axes without having to go through several hoops, and going through unity's regular controller mapping box is a pain, and let's be honest-- it's painfully awful.<br/>